Attorney Articles

 Hospitality & Restaurants

 Angela regularly defends claims and offers advice to hotels, resorts, restaurants, outdoor recreational companies, condominiums and other hospitality-related developers and retailers.
-She defends such entities on a wide variety of legal issues.
+She defends such entities on a wide variety of legal issues, including instances of human trafficking on premises.

 Recreational Defense